-Helen is a British Specialist Speech and Language Therapist and Social Inclusion Advisor who has worked in Africa since 1999 and has over twelve years' experience working with people with disabilities.
-She holds a Master's degree in Profound and Complex Learning Disability from the University of Manchester and is able to provide technical advisory services, training, research and clinical services in the field of disability and social inclusion, with a specialist focus on early childhood development and inclusive education.
+Helen is a British disability and social inclusion advisor.
+Trained as Speech and Language Therapist, Helen has worked in Africa since 1999 and has over fourteen years' experience working with people with disabilities in Africa and the UK.
+She holds a Master's degree in Profound and Complex Learning Disability and provides technical advisory services, training, research, and clinical services in the field of disability and social inclusion, with a specialist focus on early childhood development and inclusive education.
 She has considerable experience and expertise in working with children with complex needs and motor disorders, in both the UK and Africa (The Gambia, Kenya, Uganda, Rwanda).

 Barrett, H., Turatsinze, F., and Marshall, J. (2016).
 Strategic Thinking Achieves Change.
 Bulletin (July edition).
 RCSLT.

 Barrett, H. & Marshall, J. (2013) Implementing the World Report on Disability: developing human resource capacity to meet the needs of people with communication disability in Uganda, International Journal of Speech and Language Pathology.
 15(1): 48-52.

 Barrett, H., Jones, I., Fernandes M., Veale C., and McGeown, J. (2011) Looking to the Future with Uganda’s first Speech and Language Therapists.
 Bulletin.
 Royal College of Speech and Language Therapists (RCSLT).